billmal071/bitbucket-mcp/README.md

 ## Installation

+-- Since it has been asked, in many cases we have seen - "BITBUCKET_USERNAME" is usually your email

 ### Using NPX (Recommended)

 The easiest way to use this MCP server is via NPX, which allows you to run it without installing it globally: